Council tax reduction temporary absence

 People applying for a temporary absence who are in legal custody

-- A person on remand is entitled to receive a Council Tax Reduction for up to 52 weeks.
+- A person on remand is entitled for up to 52 weeks to receive a Council Tax Reduction.
 This is from the date on which the absence started.
-However, if they are then convicted, they will fall under the 13-week rule
+If the person is convicted, they will fall under the 13-week rule

 - If the person claiming has a partner who normally lives with them, we may ask them to apply for a Council Tax Reduction.
 This is so they can be counted as being liable to pay while the person claiming is away.